lucasdcf/blips/blip-000X2.md

 The TLV type 7629169 was originally chosen by Breez and other applications adopted it to keep the same standard.

-The required and recommended fields are constantly evolving by iterations from different Podcast 2.0 apps and from the Podcast 2.0 proponents at [PodcastIndex.org](https://podcastindex.org/).
+The required and recommended fields are constantly evolving by iterations from different Podcast 2.0 apps.
+Some of these fields are related to the extensions proposed by [PodcastIndex.org](https://podcastindex.org/) to the RSS 2.0 spec in order to deliver new functionality to apps and aggregators ([the Podcast Namespace](https://github.com/Podcastindex-org/podcast-namespace))

 ## Universality